 The department's medical team also successfully treats advanced prostate cancer using the innovative Lutetium-177 PSMA therapy.
 As a rule, such treatment is prescribed for men who have previously had radical prostatectomy and radiation therapy with poor results.
 The method is used only in progressive hospitals of the world's leading countries in terms of medicine and has already proven its high efficiency.
 The essence of Lutetium-177 PSMA therapy is to target cancer cells with beta-radiation of the isotope Lutetium-177, which is injected into the patient's body intravenously.
 Lutetium-177 binds to a molecule (ligand) that is similar to prostate-specific membrane antigen (PSMA), the content of which in prostate cancer cells is several times higher than in healthy prostate cells.
 Metastatic cells also actively express PSMA.
 The treatment with the isotope Lutetium-177 results in almost complete absorption of the entire injected dose by the target tissues, destroying the malignant cells and suppressing their further reproduction.
 The procedure is carried out under the PET-CT guidance, on an inpatient basis.

 - Neuroendocrine tumors

 - Inflammatory processes

-- Diagnostics of myocardial condition
+- Assessment of myocardial state

 - Scintigraphy and SPECT/CT